chipcullen/chipcullen_com_hugo/content/post/an-html-email-centered-layout.md

 - `margin: 0 auto;` via inline CSS
 - `text-align:center;` on a parent element with `text-align: left;` on children.
 And those are applied inline.
 Fun times.

 This has been tested and works in AOL, Mail.app, Gmail, iOS, Lotus Notes 8 & 8.5, Outlook 2000, 2002, 2003, 2007, 2010, Thunderbird & Yahoo Mail.
-I tested this using <a href="https://litmus.com/" target="_blank">Litmus</a> (which rocks!).
+I tested this using <a href="https://litmus.com/" target="_blank" rel="noreferrer">Litmus</a> (which rocks!).

 I would love to hear if this helps anyone else - leave a comment below if you use this, or if you run into any issues.